join us for the 2023 year

-The film MUST maintain at minimum a “San Diego Region” premiere status prior to SDiFF18 (“Premiere”; see criteria in charts, below).
+The film MUST maintain at minimum a “San Diego Region” premiere status prior to the Festival (“Premiere”; see criteria in charts, below).

-Feature films, short films, documentaries must have been completed after January 1, 2018.
+Submissions must have been completed after January 1, 2022

 If your work was submitted and considered for previous editions of the San Diego Film Festival, you may re-enter it and if all eligibility requirements are met (see above).